Third Pixel feature drop improves AI-powered Adaptive Battery, integrates Recorder and Google Assistant

 Now, Adaptive Battery on Pixel 2, Pixel 2 XL, Pixel 3, Pixel 3 XL, Pixel 3a, Pixel 3a XL, Pixel 4, and Pixel 4 XL is getting smarter.
 It can predict when your battery will run out before your next charge, further reduces background activity, and goes into an even lower power mode to keep your Pixel powered longer.

 “Adaptive Battery now uses multiple models as input to determine how to best optimize your phone,” a Google spokesperson told VentureBeat.
-“In addition to the existing model to predict app usage we now also use a model that predicts how your battery is likely to discharge and another model that predicts when you’re next likely to plug in for a charge.
+“In addition to the existing model to predict app usage, we now also use a model that predicts how your battery is likely to discharge and another model that predicts when you’re next likely to plug in for a charge.
 These models run locally on the device and are personalized.
-Bringing these together the device can react if it predicts you’re likely to run out of charge and enable some additional power saving techniques to help your Pixel last longer.”
+Bringing these together, the device can react if it predicts you’re likely to run out of charge and enable some additional power saving techniques to help your Pixel last longer.”

 Recorder and Google Assistant

 With the Pixel 4 and Pixel 4 XL, Google debuted a Recorder app that uses real-time speech-to-text transcription completely offline.
-The app lets you search audio files for words, export text transcripts, and even recommends audio message titles based on keywords in transcripts, or on music, applause, or speech.
+The app lets you search audio files for words, export text transcripts, and even recommends audio message titles based on keywords in transcripts or on music, applause, or speech.

 Now, some of that functionality is being pulled out by Google Assistant so you can tell the Recorder app to start, stop, and search voice recordings.
 You can now say “Hey Google, start recording my meeting,” or “Hey Google, show me recordings about dogs.”
 Transcripts can now also be exported to Google Docs.